How to Answer Product Improvement Questions in PM Interviews

 Top pain point: Discovery fatigue from repetitive recommendations.

 Metrics: Listening hours per passive user (primary), discovery rate, skip rate.
-Guardrail: premium churn rate.
+Guardrail: premium churn rate does not increase.

 Example 3: Improve Google Maps